 What is full time non-advanced education?

-You can still get CTC for your child up to their 20th birthday if they are in full time non-advanced education.
+You can still get CTC for your child up to their 20th birthday if they are in full time non-advanced education (the GOV.UK website refers to this as ‘approved education’).
 Your child needs to have started, enrolled or been accepted onto a full time non-advanced course before their 19th birthday.